tinahe75/MaskedFER/README.md

 The --type parameter specificies the data type (train, val, test).
 This allows generating confusion matrices for both validation and test data.

-If not saving sample images, set --save_samples to 0.
-The following code assumes that the checkpoints are already saved to /saved/checkpoints.
+If not saving sample images, do not use --save_samples.
+The following code assumes that the checkpoints are already saved to LFW-FER/saved/checkpoints and M-LFW-FER/saved/checkpoints.
 To download them, follow the links provided above.

 Saving sample images requires running the command twice, once for cbam_resnet50 and once fo resmaskingnet.
 Only images misclassified by both models are saved.

-Run the following to produce samples and confusion matrices for both architectures, trained on LFW and M-LFW.
+Run the following via Colab to produce samples and confusion matrices for both architectures, trained on LFW and M-LFW.

 *Note: this script contains some hardcoded checkpoint names when saving samples.
 Make sure to modify if needed.*